cdcarter/public/beliefs.md

 * The best comedy is something that merges high-brow and low-brow, but isn't an awkward middle-brow compromise.
 * Words are incredibly interesting.
 * Miracles are all around.
 The world is filled with magic and majesty.
 * It's absolutely incredibly how an average person can have an average life, in spite of everything.
+This is a positive thing.
 * Everyone has the right to derive meaning and entertainment from any distinct piece of culture, regardless of background or sociological understanding.
+* The most important thing we can do is to create community.

 ## How to live
 * A man should have a mystery about him, how he does all that he does. (thanks @zackshapiro)